seamplex/feenox/doc/compilation.md

 ### SUNDIALS

 [SUNDIALS](https://computing.llnl.gov/projects/sundials) is a SUite of Nonlinear and DIfferential/ALgebraic equation Solvers.
-It is used by FeenoX to solve dynamical systems casted as DAEs with the keyword `PHASE_SPACE, like the Lorenz system.
+It is used by FeenoX to solve dynamical systems casted as DAEs with the keyword `PHASE_SPACE`, like the Lorenz system.

 Install either by doing